matrix-org/matrix-spec-proposals/proposals/3845-expanding-policy-rooms-to-reputation.md

 judgement, perhaps because they share different worldviews, they should not attempt to use each other's published opinions.

+### Combining Opinions

+This MSC does not specify how to combine opinions from two trusted groups.
+If group A assigns an opinion of -20 to Marvin and group B assigns an opinion of -10 to Marvin, does this mean that Marvin should have a total opinion of -30? -15?

+We do not expect to specify this in the current MSC but rather in a further MSC down the line, once the Matrix community has had the opportunity to experiment with opinions.

 ### Malicious Gossip